-To achieve a more sustainable society beyond "externality" problems, all members of society must internalize the value of harmonizing with the environment.
+To achieve a more sustainable society beyond "negative externality" problems, all members of society must internalize the value of harmonizing with the environment.
 Can enterprises cover the costs with the returns from their pro-environmental activities?
 Is there a high probability that they can gain the support of consumers?
 Our current themes are as follows:

-- Corporate strategy based on pro-environmental activities: differentiation strategy, defensive strategy, and brand strategy beyond CSR - Environmental communication between corporate and consumer: environmental labels, environment management system certification, and environmental communication
+- Corporate market strategy based on pro-environmental activities: differentiation strategy, defensive strategy, and brand strategy beyond CSR - Environmental communication between corporation and consumer: environmental labels, environment management system certification, and environmental risk communication

-Pro-environmental agricultural practices: the fishes' cradle project in Shiga prefecture, Japan
+Pro-environmental agricultural practices: the fish cradle project in Shiga prefecture, Japan

-- Consumers' perceptions and behavior related to environmental issues: consumer segmentation, analysis of consumer behavior - Pro-environmental agriculture: activities and management, market analysis, and consumer behavior - Food risk communication: theories, analysis of the risk perception and behavior of consumers, and evaluation of food safety policies
+- Consumers' perceptions and behavior in relation to environmental issues: consumer segmentation, analysis of consumer behavior - Pro-environmental agriculture: activities and management, market analysis, and consumer behavior - Food risk communication: theories, analysis of consumers' risk perception and risk-averse behavior, and evaluation of food safety policies